hslarson/ECE-5-LED-Cube/README.md

   - Reads data from the volume potentiometer and normalizes the reading
   - Creates a running average of the normalized readings
 - <b>makeVolumeMatrix</b>
-  - Takes the current volume reading and creates a boolean matrix that displays the volume as front-to-back bars that ascend each column then move from left to right to the next column
+  - Takes the current volume reading and creates a Boolean matrix that displays the volume as front-to-back bars that ascend each column then move from left to right to the next column
 - <b>queueMatrix</b>
   - Takes the matrix that was constructed by the makeVolumeMatrix and queues it to be shown on the cube